Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 The extra costs to budget for

-Once you’ve sorted the big lines, there’s a handful of smaller costs that tend to catch people out.
+Once you’ve sorted the big expenditures, there’s a handful of smaller costs that tend to catch people out.
 They’re the ones nobody mentions, partly because locals take them for granted, and partly because they’re sometimes bundled into your rent without you realising.
 So here’s what to set aside for:

 - The deposit – Two months upfront is now standard for a villa in Canggu, and some long leases still expect six months or even a full year paid in advance.
 That’s a serious chunk of cash to have ready before you’ve earned a single rupiah here, so factor it into your moving costs, not your monthly ones.